datanav/docs/technical/powerofficego-hubspot.rst

      - "string"

-PowerOffice Contactperson to Hubspot Company
+PowerOffice Contactperson to HubSpot Company
 --------------------------------------------
-Before any synchronization can take place, a link between a PowerOffice Contactperson and a Hubspot Company must be established.
+Before any synchronization can take place, a link between a PowerOffice Contactperson and a HubSpot Company must be established.

-A new Hubspot Company will be created from a PowerOffice Contactperson if it is connected to a PowerOffice Powerofficego-quote that is synchronized into Hubspot.
+A new HubSpot Company will be created from a PowerOffice Contactperson if it is connected to a PowerOffice Powerofficego-quote that is synchronized into HubSpot.

-Once a link between a PowerOffice Contactperson and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a PowerOffice Contactperson and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a PowerOffice Contactperson and a Hubspot Company:
+The following properties are synchronized between a PowerOffice Contactperson and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Contactperson Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-PowerOffice Customers to Hubspot Company
+PowerOffice Customers to HubSpot Company
 ----------------------------------------
-Every PowerOffice Customers will be synchronized with a Hubspot Company.
+Every PowerOffice Customers will be synchronized with a HubSpot Company.

-Once a link between a PowerOffice Customers and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a PowerOffice Customers and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a PowerOffice Customers and a Hubspot Company:
+The following properties are synchronized between a PowerOffice Customers and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Customers Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Id
      - id
      - "string"